Eric Niquette UI, UX, Accessibility

 75 years and over 47.4%

-A layout table is used for design.
-The goal is typically to create a grid-like arrangement rather than use the table to present actual data.
+The goal of a layout table is typically to create a grid-like arrangement rather than to present data.
 The practice is commonly-seen in word processors and on old legacy websites, before the advent of CSS.
 As a design tool, tables provide an easy way to align content to a grid; cells can be split, merged, or resized to suit most needs.

 While modern screen readers have become adepts at distinguishing between data and layout tables, the preferred approach is to utilize modern, accessible CSS techniques such as the grid and flex layouts, or using floats where appropriate.